microsoftgraph/microsoft-graph-docs/api-reference/beta/api/driveitem_get_content.md

+---
+author: rgregg
+ms.author: rgregg
+ms.date: 09/10/2017
+---
 # Download the contents of a DriveItem

-> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
-Use of these APIs in production applications is not supported.

-Download the contents for a driveItem.
-Only driveItem with the **file** property can be downloaded.
+Download the contents of the primary stream (file) of a DriveItem.
+Only driveItems with the **file** property can be downloaded.

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](../concepts/permissions_reference.md).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|